Meet the YouTube stars who are getting paid to vlog

 Samantha Harvey has a huge following on Youtube and Instagram.
 Picture: SAMANTHA HARVEY

-Suffolk is home to some big name celebrities including global phenomenon Ed Sheeran and now a new wave of stars are being created thanks to their growing popularity on YouTube - here we meet four of the up-and-coming names who between then have 3.4 million subscribers.
+Suffolk is home to some big name celebrities including global phenomenon Ed Sheeran and now a new wave of stars are being created thanks to their growing popularity on YouTube - here we meet three of the up-and-coming names who between then have 3.4 million subscribers.

 Hitcham-based musician Samantha Harvey has over 1.6 million subscribers and has just finished headlining her own UK tour – she says it’s all down to YouTube.